If you are one of the midfoot to forefoot striker runners, you may need to try wearing one of our recommended best 4mm drop running shoes.

 Heel drop is the difference in height between the materials placed under the heel and under the forefoot.
 Heel drop is essential to support the stride of your feet.
 Shopping for a running shoe with improper heel drop may lead to severe issues such as Achilles tendinitis.

 Most brands offer running shoe models with different heel-to-drop measures to make sure that the runner has the opportunity to pick the right shoes that suit his/her needs.
-In this guide, we have discussed and reviewed the best 4mm drop running shoes.
+This guide has discussed and reviewed the best 4mm drop running shoes.